murggu/fab-demos/fab-demo-tutorial-lakehouse/README.md

 1. Fork the repository
 2. Create three secrets in your repository: `FAB_TENANT_ID`, `FAB_CLIENT_ID`, and `FAB_CLIENT_SECRET`
 3. Go to the Actions tab and set up parameters
-4. Run the `deploy-fab-demo-rti-tutorial` workflow
+4. Run the `deploy-fab-demo-tutorial-lakehouse` workflow

 ## Notes
 See notes below for additional info: